METALS-Copper hits highest in 8 months as dovish Fed hits dollar

 LONDON, March 21 (Reuters) - Copper prices jumped to their highest in eight months on Thursday, propelled by a softer U.S. dollar after dovish comments from the Federal Reserve and a fall in LME stocks.

-The Fed on Wednesday abandoned projections for further interest rates rises this year, triggering a slide in the dollar and making dollar-priced commodities cheaper for holders of other currencies.
+The Fed on Wednesday abandoned its projections for further interest rates rises this year, triggering a slide in the dollar and making dollar-priced commodities cheaper for holders of other currencies.

 “You had a dovish Fed yesterday pushing the dollar down as a result and that is giving to a broad-brush lift to metals as a whole,” said Citi analyst Oliver Nugent.